Runway Vertical supporting Storm Riders, a local teenage rock band in Ibiza - February 2020 (Pic by Ryan Koriya)

 Getting a record deal isn't even the goal for most entrepreneurial musicians today for the following reasons and more...

 - Owning your music and copyrights means you make the profit instead of getting a small percentage from a label.
-This is especially powerful if you create a successful indie career which is very doable in 2020
+This is especially powerful if you create a successful indie career which is very doable in the digital age.

 - You maintain creative control over your music and your brand.